anneln/Orderfood/README.md

   The name field shoud not accept number caracters
   All fields must be filled to can submit the form and be able to click on the “Pay” button.

-4. Confirmation message
+4. <ins>Confirmation message</ins>

-After payment, display a thank you message.
+After payment, display a thank you message !

 ## Technicals requirements